FAIR Signposting Profile

 - How comprehensive the set of typed links is:

-Implementing Level 1 of the recipe entails:
+Implementing the Level 1 recipe entails:

 2.1.
 Level 1 - A Minimal Set of Typed Links via the HTTP Link

-header or HTML <link>
+header and/or HTML <link>

-Implementing Level 1 of the recipe entails:
+Implementing the Level 1 recipe entails:

 - Mandatory - Providing a minimal set of typed links that have the landing page